Drinks that weigh you down and what to swap to instead

 - Sports drinks contain sodium – between 350 mg sodium per litre.
 If you need to cut back on sodium, avoid these drinks.

-- Diet sports drinks are a crazy idea.
-The advantage is perhaps a psychological one because without the sugar content, they have no advantage over diet soft drink for hydration.
+- Diet sports drinks seem a crazy idea.
+The advantage is perhaps a psychological one because without the sugar content, they may have no advantage over diet soft drink for hydration.
 It’s cheaper and as good to drink diet cordial!

 - Soft drinks contain about 10 tsp sugar (40 to 50 g ) in a standard 375 ml can.